udacity/nd0821-c3-starter-code/starter/model_card.md

 ## Metrics

 The following metrics are used to evaluate the models predictions:
-* precision - is the fraction of relevant instances among the retrieved instance.
+* precision: 0.6992  - is the fraction of relevant instances among the retrieved instance.
-* recall - is the fraction of relevant instances among the retrieved instance.
+* recall: 0.28395 - is the fraction of relevant instances among the retrieved instance.
-* fbeta - is the weighted harmonic mean of precision and recall.
+* fbeta: 0.40388 - is the weighted harmonic mean of precision and recall.

 They are calculated using the [sklearn.metrics](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) module.

 ## Ethical Considerations

-The data set was donated to the UCI Machine Learning Repository 1996-05-01.
+The data set was donated to the UCI Machine Learning Repository in 1996.
 So the data points are more than 25 years old.
+It is also important to be aware that salary in the data set is not a continuous value.
+But a binary value selected with a threshold of $50K/yr.
+For the `native-country` filed there are a total of 40 countries represented and 583 records have null values.
+For inference on new data this should be taken into account on the models results.

 ## Caveats and Recommendations

 I cannot guarantee that the model will perform well in a real world scenario.
-This is more of a demonstration of a simple end-to-end model training and production deployment.
+This is more of a demonstration of performing end-to-end model training and production deployment.